 Students are fully responsible for maintaining their registration with the University and to accept or address consequences associated with failure to maintain their registration.
-Failure to register for a quarter by the Registrar's posted deadline may result in loss of stipend support or dismissal from the PhD program.
-Students must register every quarter, including during Summer quarter, until they successfully complete their clinical internship and defend their dissertation final exam.
+Failure to register for a quarter by the Registrar's posted deadline may result in loss of stipend support or exclusion (dismissal) from the PhD program.
+Funded students must register every quarter, including during Summer quarter, until they successfully complete their clinical internship and defend their dissertation final exam.